 According to Ghana's National REDD+ Strategy, the principal drivers of deforestation and degradation are: Agriculture expansion, Logging, Fuel-wood harvesting/charcoal production, Wildfires, Infrastructure development, and Mining.
-The ERPD identifies the main drivers and agents of emissions working within the Program area (see Table 3, page 30), including more a detailed assessment and description than had been provided in the National REDD+ Strategy.
+The ERPD identifies the main drivers and agents of emissions working within the Program area (see Table 3, page 40), including more a detailed assessment and description than had been provided in the National REDD+ Strategy.
 The measures aimed at improving land use planning, sustainable landscape management (e.g. CREMAs), monitoring and enforcement, are also expected to have some effect in reducing forest conversion to other crops and provide tools (e.g. more frequent and transparent land use monitoring) that may have some impact in reducing other drivers that were identified and assessed in Ghana's REDD+ Strategy, including illegal logging and small-scale mining (galamsey).

 While deforestation in Ghana has normally followed a process of incremental degradation, a recent increase in small-scale, surface gold mining (galamsey) has been recognized and may be contributing to a rapid increase in the deforestation rate within a band of land that runs through the Program area.
-While this type of mining is not explicitly addressed in the ER Program, the suite of measures intended to improve land use planning and address illegality are expected to have some effect on reducing this trend.
+The final draft ERPD provides new information on the increase in political action and large scale public movement in opposition to the illegal, 'artisanal' mining.
+In addition, measures intended to improve land use planning and address illegality are expected to have some additional effect on reducing this trend within HIAs.
 Similarly, it is the TAPs opinion that the ER Program is likely to have a greater impact on reducing drivers beyond the cocoa sector than has been described in the ER-PD.
-A fuller discussion of the extent of conversion of forest lands to other agricultural crops as well as rubber plantations would be required for a better appreciation of the expected impact of the ER Program.
+A fuller discussion of the extent of conversion of forest lands to other agricultural crops as well as rubber plantations would enable more confident projections of the expected impact of the ER Program on those land use changes.

-The data provided by Ghana shows that over the 15 years of the FREL 2.1 Mha have been deforested, and 1.5 Mha of this area is conversion from open forest to crop and grassland.
+The data provided by Ghana shows that using a 10-year FREL (2005-2014), the area has lost an average of 138,624 ha of forest each year, emitting over 45.1 million tCO2e (net) annually from the combined effects of deforestation and degradation, and taking into account carbon stock enhancement.
+Over the 10 years, 1.4 Mha have been deforested and 1.2 Mha of this area is conversion from open forest to crop and grassland.
 Open forest in Ghana's definition include cacao with 15% shade trees.
-Thus the deforestation of open forest can be caused by conversion from Cacao to crop/grasslands or the cutting of native open forest to non-shade cacao.
-From the data provided no conclusion can be drawn about the drivers of deforestation.
+Thus the deforestation of open forest can be caused by conversion from Cocoa to crop/grasslands or the cutting of native open forest to non-shade cocoa.
 In addition, the spatial pattern of the deforestation seems to indicate that one of the new drivers is local mining.
-Mitigating mining is mentioned in the ER-PD though there is not much attention paid how to address this driver beyond the assumption that it will decrease with decreasing gold price, though the proposed landscape management strategies could well work for this driver too.
+The supplementary and improved data and methods described in the final draft ER-PD provide greater confidence in understanding the impact of the drivers of deforestation but further, step-wise improvements should continue as outlined in the ER-PD.